 After an agonising wait for fans, The Walking Dead is finally airing its long-awaited season 10 finale, though some fans are now calling it a “faux-nale” following the announcement that six “bonus” episodes will now actually round off the season next year.

-The long-running series depicting a world ravaged by flesh-eating zombies was put on hiatus as the coronavirus pandemic spread around the world, with broadcaster AMC pushing the finale from April to October.
+The landmark season of the zombie drama was put on hiatus as a result of the coronavirus pandemic, with US broadcaster AMC pushing the finale from April to October.

-We now know that the finale is titled ‘A Certain Doom’ and a new teaser suggests it will live up to its name, opening with series veteran Daryl saying: “We’re not all gonna make it through.”
+The next episode is called ‘A Certain Doom’ and a new teaser suggests it will live up to its name, opening with series veteran Daryl saying: “We’re not all gonna make it through.”

 Here’s everything you need to know about The Walking Dead season 10 finale.